aiegoo/documentation/pages/books/books_robotswithros.md

 tags: [books, getting_started]
 last_updated: August 18, 2021
 keywords: API, content API, UI text, inline help, context-sensitive help, popovers, tooltips
-summary: "ROS systems are comprised of a large number of independent programs that are constantly communicating with each other"
+summary: "ROS systems are comprised of a large number of independent programs that are constantly communicating with each other, which is designed to encourage reuse of robotics sw within and outside nodes.
+This loosely coupled structure creates generic modules applicable to hw/sw pipelines."
 sidebar: mydoc_sidebar
 permalink: books_robotswithros.html
 folder: books